-- Thereafter, select the Network Adapters category; and click the Action menu.
+- Select the Network Adapters category, and click the Action menu.

-- Select the Scan for hardware changes option on the menu to reinstall the driver.
+- Select the menu Scan for hardware changes option to reinstall the driver.

 Once you reinstall the driver, check if Bluetooth audio stuttering still appears on Windows 10.

-- Select Bluetooth and click Run the troubleshooter.
+4. Select Bluetooth and click on Run the troubleshooter.

 4. Select the Disable all enhancements option

-- Select your default audio device on the Playback tab, and click the Properties button.
+- Right-click on your default audio device under the Playback tab, and click the Properties button.

-- Click the Disable all audio enhancements checkbox to select that option.
+- Click the Disable all audio enhancements checkbox.

 - Press the Apply and OK buttons to save the new settings.